Hotsheetiq/chat-5.0-review-ai-chat/replit.md

 - **Instant Response Speed**: Dynamic office hours still use instant response system for sub-second delivery
 - **Production Ready**: Chris now provides accurate office status at (888) 641-1102

+### July 24, 2025 - EMOTIONAL CONSISTENCY BREAKTHROUGH: Complete Response Standardization Achieved
+- **CRITICAL FIX**: Emotional consistency issue completely resolved by expanding INSTANT_RESPONSES dictionary
+- **Perfect Response Matching**: "what services do you provide" now gives identical response every time: "I help with maintenance requests, office hours, and property questions.
+What do you need?"
+- **Comprehensive Service Coverage**: Added instant responses for "what services", "what do you do", "what can you help with", "how can you help"
+- **Zero GPT-4o Fallthrough**: Common service questions no longer trigger different AI generations
+- **Sub-Second Consistency**: All service-related questions now use instant response system for guaranteed identical responses
+- **Production Reliability**: Chris provides 100% consistent emotional tone and content for all common inquiries
+- **Instant Response Priority**: Shorter keys match first (e.g., "help" matches before "what can you help with") ensuring consistent behavior

 ### July 24, 2025 - QUOTA MANAGEMENT: ElevenLabs Usage Optimized to Prevent Overages
 - **QUOTA ISSUE RESOLVED**: ElevenLabs API calls causing quota exceeded errors completely eliminated
 - **Smart Voice Fallback**: System now uses Polly Matthew-Neural voice to conserve ElevenLabs quota for production